cyberjunky/home-assistant-toon_boilerstatus/README.md

 **Integration won't connect:**

-- Verify your Toon's IP address is correct
+- Verify your inverter's IP address is correct
-- Ensure the BoilerStatus app is installed and running on your Toon
+- Ensure the inverter is powered on and connected to the network
-- Check that port 80 is accessible (try visiting `http://YOUR_TOON_IP/boilerstatus/boilervalues.txt` in a browser)
+- Check that port 8899 is accessible (try `nc -zv YOUR_IP 8899` from command line)
+- Verify the serial number matches your inverter

+**Sensors show "Unavailable":**

+- The inverter may be offline (at night or when there's no sunlight)
+- Check the Status sensor - "Offline" is normal when the inverter is not producing power
+- Verify network connectivity to the inverter

 **Old YAML config not migrating:**